Changsha Guangdong, China Travel Guide

 Star attraction: Mawangdui Han Tombs exhibition and the mummy of Xin Zhui.

-Focuses on Changsha's urban development from ancient to modern times.
+Focuses on Changsha's growth of the city from ancient to modern times.
 Entry is usually free.

 Dedicated to ancient bamboo and wooden slips, insights into Qin and Han Dynasties.